cleberzavadniak/cut-the-bullshit-firefox/README.md

-Also, get rid of a lot of stupid common Websites content, like Facebook, Whatsapp, Telegram, LinkedIn, etc. It does not imply you're going to have to login again.
-These are just "storage" files that I opted to remove because they tend to use a lot of space and are basically useless (if Facebook want to save some files, they can save it in **their** own machines, after all...).
+Also, get rid of a lot of stupid common Websites content, like Facebook, Whatsapp, Telegram, LinkedIn, etc. It does not imply you're going to have to login again: these are just "storage" files that I opted to remove because they tend to use a lot of space and are basically useless (if Facebook want to save some data, they can save it in **their** own machines, right?).

 **Read the script and adapt it as you find fit before using.**